 SmoothGlue Enterprise Prerequisites

-This document is intended for System Integrators who need to understand the prerequisites required for deploying SmoothGlue.
-After setting up the prerequisites, the System Integrator should have an environment that SmoothGlue can be deployed into.
+This document is intended for Platform Administrators and discusses the prerequisites required for deploying SmoothGlue.
+After setting up the prerequisites, you should have an environment that SmoothGlue can be deployed into.

 The following outlines the different categories of prerequisites: